brpuneet898/court-agent-working-dir/Gemini_JSON/SOP-GEMINI-JSON.md

 This document applies to all team members and external collaborators who need to process PDF files into JSON format using the Gemini API.
 It covers environment setup, input preparation, execution of the notebook, validation of outputs, and troubleshooting.

 ## 3. Definitions
-- **Gemini API:** A hypothetical API service used to extract and structure data from PDF documents into JSON format.
+- **Gemini API:** An API service used to extract and structure data from PDF documents into JSON format.
 - **Notebook:** The Jupyter Notebook file `Gemini_JSON.ipynb` containing code and instructions.
 - **ZIP Archive:** A compressed file containing one or more PDF documents.

-## 4. Roles and Responsibilities
-- **Operator:** Responsible for executing the notebook, monitoring progress, and validating outputs.
-- **Maintainer:** Responsible for updating the notebook, dependencies, and this SOP as needed.
-- **Approver:** Reviews and approves revisions to this document.

-## 5. Prerequisites
+## 4. Prerequisites
 1. **System Requirements:**
    - Operating System: Windows, macOS, or Linux
    - Python 3.8 or higher